hendrimardani/etl_fashion_studio_dicoding/README.md

 # Features
 - Scrap Data From Website https://fashion-studio.dicoding.dev
 - Extract Data with Transform
-- Load data into csv, google sheets, and postgresql
+- Load data into csv, google sheets, and postgreSQL
 - Unit test for testing using pytest

 # Usage